ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 Typically, Jupyter Notebook servers use the `nb2kg` extension to connect with remote kernel gateways such as JNBG.

-The IBM Open Platform provides an updated `nb2kg` package [here](http://ibm-open-platform.ibm.com:8080/simple/nb2kg/) which is modified to accept additional endpoint and authentication details needed to access a Jupyter Kernel Gateway instance requiring authentication.
-When using this version of `nb2kg`, the following configuration is needed to access the cluster's JNBG service:
+The `nb2kg` package can be downloaded from  [here](https://github.com/jupyter-incubator/nb2kg).
+When using the `nb2kg` package, the following configuration is needed to access the cluster's JNBG service:

 * Configure the `KG_WS_URL` to the Websocket endpoint URL of the JKG service
 * Configure the `KG_HTTP_USER` to the cluster user